What is Chlamydia?

 Chlamydia (misspelled as clamidia, chlamidia, clamydia, clymidia, chlymidia, clamidia, chlamidia, etc.) is a common curable bacterial sexually transmitted disease (STD).
 Chlamydia trachomatis, or simply chlamydia, is an infection caused by pathogen bacterium that can afflict the cervix in women and the urethra and rectum in both men and women.
 Occasionally other parts of the body (lining of the eyelid, throat and rectum) can be affected.

 More than 90 million cases of Chlamydia are reported each year globally with more than a half occurred in women.
 The highest rate of infections is observed among teens and young adults.
 About half of men and most women infected with chlamydia trachomatis do not observe any symptoms which leads to the disease being untreated and easily passed from partner to partner.
 Chlamydia can be cured easily with simple antibiotics otherwise serious complications can occur in the reproductive system such as PID and even infertility.

 Chlamydia is transmitted primarily through sexual activity.
 The following are the most common ways:

-- vaginal or anal sex with an infected partner
+- unprotected intercourse (vaginal, anal) with an infected partner

 - sharing sex toys

-- touching parts of the body with fingers (for example, chlamydia often occurs in the eyes)
+- infection can be transferred on fingers from the genitals to other parts of the body (for example, chlamydia can occur in the eyes)

 Incubation Period of Chlamydia